-BUILDING OFFICIAL is the Deputy Director - Building Services, of the Community and Economic Development Agency of the City of Oakland, or his or her designee, and his or her successor in title.
+BUILDING OFFICIAL is the Deputy Director - Building Services, of the Department of Building and Planning of the City of Oakland, or his or her designee, and his or her successor in title.

 COMMUNITY KITCHEN is a kitchen in a hotel or lodging house used individually or collectively by the occupants, but not used commercially to serve a dining room or the public.